pkosurilab/BellaVista/README.md

 <img src="https://github.com/pkosurilab/BellaVista/blob/main/images/xenium_testdata_location.png?raw=true" alt="Xenium sample data website location" width="600" />

-2. run Bella Vista from the command line with the Xenium sample data:
+2. Run Bella Vista from the command line with the Xenium sample data:
       - Note: Before running this command, replace "/path/to/" with the actual path to the xenium sample data folder.

 ```
-bellavista --xenium-sample-data /path/to/Xenium_V1_FF_Mouse_Brain_MultiSection_3_outs
+bellavista --xenium-sample /path/to/Xenium_V1_FF_Mouse_Brain_MultiSection_3_outs
 ```
 <br/>

 > [!NOTE]
-> It will take a few minutes to create the required data files.\
+> It will take a few minutes to create the required data files.
-> The terminal will print updates & have progress bars for time consuming steps.

-> [!WARNING]
-> This is a large dataset, so if the program crashes or encounters a memory-related error, you may need to visualize a smaller subset of the data.
-> A sample JSON with a smaller subset of the data can be found here: [BellaVista/sample_json/xenium_sample_subset.json](https://github.com/pkosurilab/BellaVista/blob/main/sample_json/xenium_sample_subset.json).
-Repeat steps 2 & 3 with this subsetted sample JSON.
->
-> For more information, see [What should I do if the program crashes?](https://bellavista.readthedocs.io/en/latest/faq.html#frequently-asked-questions) in our [FAQ](https://bellavista.readthedocs.io/en/latest/faq.html) on the documentation website.

 <br/>
 Once successfully loaded, you should see the message `Data Loaded!` in the terminal.